[Feature] At Northern Irish border, Brexit risks hard-won peace

 Dublin and republicans in Northern Ireland will be upset with a hard border on the island of Ireland.

-For unionists, it is unacceptable to have a customs border in the Irish Sea between the island of Ireland and mainland Britain, which would happen if May follows through with her agreement to the EU's preferred fallback option, the backstop of Northern Ireland staying in the customs union.
+For unionists, it is unacceptable to have a customs border in the Irish Sea between the island of Ireland and mainland Britain, which would happen if May follows through with her agreement to the EU's preferred fallback option, the backstop of Northern Ireland staying in the customs union and align itself with EU rules.

 But eurosceptic Tories will not agree to align the entire UK with EU customs and regulations.